Pukabyte/seerrsync/README.md

 docker compose up -d
 ```

-The application will be available at the configured domain (default: `seersync.arctv.xyz`).
+The application will be available at the configured domain.

 ### Manual Installation